-If you’re having problems with a company due to an unsatisfactory service or product, Clark wants you to know that to get results you often have to employ an array of tactics.
+If you’re having problems with a company due to an unsatisfactory service or product, money expert Clark Howard wants you to know that to get results you often have to employ an array of tactics.

 “You’ve got to be flexible in how you use the tools available to you,” he says.
 “There is no silver bullet.”

 Warning: Never Do This if You Want Good Customer Service

 With that being said, here are some things that Clark says you don’t want to do:

 - Lose Your Cool: “Rage does not work,” he says.
 “You put everybody in a defensive position and everybody dealing with you — very quickly, even if your problem is a legitimate one that the company has caused — they’ll decide you’re the problem, not the problem you’re having.”

 - Contact the CEO: You will often be wasting your breath by reaching out directly to the CEO.
 Instead, Clark wants you to find out “at the operational level, who are these unknown vice presidents or assistant vice presidents, whatever their title is in the organization, that are over whatever it is you’re having a problem with.”

 - Say You’ll Never Do Business There Again: “If you say that, what incentive do they have to do anything for you if you say, ‘I’m done with you.
 I’m never buying from you.
 I’m never flying with you again, whatever it is?’”